elor/tuvero/doc/reference/ui/tab_history.md

 ## Functions

+###     function (Toast, Strings, History, Tournaments, Tab_Ranking, Game, Storage,

+---

 ###       function formatNamesHTML (teamid)

 ---

 ###       function createGame (result, $table)
 creates a box for the current result in the current round.
 Note that the correct round isn't verified (both in the result and currentround)

 **Argument:** **result**